AlberLC/flanaguia/exercises/README.md

     <summary>Solución</summary>

     ```python
+    from collections.abc import Iterator
-    from typing import Any, Iterator
+    from typing import Any

     from tests import test